telerik/xaml-docs/styling-and-appearance/styling-apperance-editing-control-templates.md

 ## Extracting Control Templates Using Visual Studio

+{% if site.site_name == 'Silverlight' %}
+> Extracting control templates of the control using Visual Studio is only possible when the project reference XAML assemblies.
+In Silverlight, Visual Studio won't be able to obtain the default templates of the controls when the referenced DLLs are NoXAML.
+{% endif %}

 The other way to extract a control template is through the **Visual Studio designer** or **Expression Blend**.
 You have to right click on the desired control and navigate through the context menu to the __Edit Template__ option.
 Afterwards just click on the __Edit a Copy__ option as shown in **Figure 3**.

 #### __Figure 3: Visual Studio designer context menu__